 To further evaluate these representations, we compare the convergence of the Fourier series for the W7-X surface.
-The double Fourier series representation \eqref{eq:double_Fourier} is compact in both $m$ and $n$ as shown in Figures \ref{rmnc_pcolor} and \ref{zmns_pcolor}, as the surface was optimized with a truncated spectrum.
+The double Fourier series representation \eqref{eq:double_Fourier} is compact in both $m$ and $n$ as shown in Figure \ref{RZ_pcolor}, as the surface was optimized with a truncated spectrum.
 (The surface is from a fixed-boundary equilibrium which predated the coil optimization.)
-For the other representations, the modes form a tilted band which is thin in the $n$ direction and decays slowly in the $m$ direction as shown in Figure \ref{lmnc_pcolor}.
-With the arctangent representation, many modes must be retained in the Fourier series to accurately reconstruct the plasma surface.
-With the arclength angle defined on the plasma boundary, the magnitude of the Fourier modes decreases more rapidly in $m$.
-This decay is enhanced when the arclength angle is computed on a surface displaced by the plasma by 0.25 m.
-This offset surface will be used in Section \ref{sec:shape_gradient_metrics} for computation of the shape gradients.
+For the other representations, the modes form a tilted band which is thin in the $n$ direction and decays slowly in the $m$ direction as shown in Figure \ref{l_pcolor}.
+With the arctangent representation, Figure \ref{lmnc_pcolor}, many modes must be retained in the Fourier series to accurately reconstruct the plasma surface.
+With the arclength angle defined on the plasma boundary, Figure \ref{lmnc_arclength_plasma_pcolor}, the magnitude of the Fourier modes decreases more rapidly in $m$.
+This decay is enhanced when the arclength angle is computed on a surface displaced from the plasma by 0.25 m, Figure \ref{lmnc_arclength_coil_pcolor}.
+A similar uniformly offset surface will be used in Section \ref{sec:shape_gradient_metrics} for computation of the shape gradients.